Frequency response plots show the complex values of a transfer function as a function of frequency.

 For a discrete-time system sampled with a time interval T, the transfer function relates the Z-transforms of the input U(z) and output Y(z):

 In this case, the frequency function G(eiwT) is the transfer function G(z) evaluated on the unit circle.
-The argument of the frequency function G(eiwT) is scaled by the sampling interval T to make the frequency function periodic with the sampling frequency .
+The argument of the frequency function G(eiwT) is scaled by the sample time T to make the frequency function periodic with the sampling frequency .

 You can plot the frequency response of a model to gain insight into the characteristics of linear model dynamics, including the frequency of the peak response and stability margins.
 Frequency-response plots are available for all linear models.